Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 table@linkname

-You can even join linked database tables to those in your Oracle® database:
+You can even join linked database tables to those in your Oracle database:

-select * from table@hslink,dual
+select * from mytable@hslink,dual

-Unicode Data
+Unicode data

 HS_LANGUAGE = language_territory.code_page